ziplarson/web/README.md

 # Design for Literature

-rk@designforliterature.com
-rk@post.harvard.edu
+>Currently working on the first version (0.1.0).
+Aiming for a demo of some of the features by April 7, 2014.

+>Information about this project: <info@designforliterature.com>
+To contact me: <rk@post.harvard.edu>

 ## HIRA Model RESTful service and UI Reference Implementations

-This is a RESTful service implemented in node.js/express and an user interface implemented in HTML5/CSS3/Javascript/Angularjs using MongoDB as a plugin database.
+> This is a RESTful service implemented in node.js/express and an user interface implemented in HTML5/CSS3/Javascript/Angularjs using MongoDB as a plugin database.

-The reference model is used to guide and evaluate the HIRA spec.
+> The reference model is used to guide and evaluate the HIRA spec.
 The first draft version of HIRA will be published in the Spring of 2014.

-Most of the features implemented here are still experimental and the system is not intended to be used in production environments.
+> Most of the features implemented here are still experimental and the system is not intended to be used in production environments.
 However, it is available in this open Github repository to provide transparency to and facilitate communication with collaborators.